amchavan/angular-training/unit1L/unit1L.md

 ## TypeScript from the command line

-In this unit we'll write simple TypeScript scripts and run them from the command line.
+In this unit we'll write TypeScript scripts and run them from the command line.
 Before you start, please make sure you install the TypeScript compiler:
 ```